PART VIII — The Republic Today and Tomorrow (2025 – Beyond)

 6. Defence and Security in the New Era

-The Newfoundland Armed Forces—comprising the Newfoundland Army (NA), Royal Newfoundland Artillery (RNA), Royal Newfoundland Navy (RNN), and Royal Newfoundland Air Force (RNAF)—remain compact, professional, and technologically advanced.
+The Newfoundland Armed Forces—comprising the Royal Newfoundland Army (RNA), Royal Newfoundland Navy (RNN), and Royal Newfoundland Air Force (RNAF)—remain compact, professional, and technologically advanced.
 Defence expenditure holds steady at 3 percent of GDP, sustaining national shipbuilding at Marystown and aircraft maintenance at Gander.

 Joint training with the United States at Goose Bay Defence Range and the United Kingdom at Argentia Maritime Centre ensures interoperability without sacrificing sovereignty.
-The Royal Newfoundland Artillery, inheriting the traditions of the 66th and 166th Batteries, provides precision fire and air-defence capability, while the Royal Newfoundland Regiment continues as the Army’s core infantry formation—elite, volunteer, and expedition-ready.
+The Royal Newfoundland Army, inheriting the traditions of Newfoundland units that served in the War of 1812, the First World War, and the Second World War, provides land, air-defence, and precision-fire capability, while the Royal Newfoundland Regiment continues as the Army’s core infantry formation—elite, volunteer, and expedition-ready.

 7. Culture and Identity